5 Reasons To Go Beyond Wiener Schnitzel

 The Vienna Unwrapped Food Guide profiles all of Vienna’s Michelin star restaurants, plus the best Viennese restaurants, taverns and brasseries, private dining places, snack bars, sausage stands, wineries, coffeehouses and cake shops.
 Get the Food Guide free with the Vienna Unwrapped Book.

-With five Michelin star restaurants Vienna offers a small but fine selection of gourmet eateries serving Austrian cuisine (there are others serving international food).
+With four Michelin star restaurants Vienna offers a small but fine selection of gourmet eateries serving Austrian cuisine (there are others serving international food).
 They are all independently located rather than forming part of hotels.
-We currently list three one-star and two two-star restaurants,
+We currently list two one-star and two two-star restaurants,

 Michelin restaurant Steirereck im Stadtpark (two stars)